puniverse/capsule-shield/README.md

 It can be both run against (or embedded in) plain (e.g. "fat") capsules and [Maven-based](https://github.com/puniverse/capsule-maven) ones.

+## Notes

+Please note that an unprivileged container's root disk is owned by a _subuid_ of the user launching the capsule and **cannot be destroyed without user mapping**; should you want or need you can destroy the container by launching the capsule with the `capsule.shield.lxc.destroyOnly` option set.
+The removal can also be performed manually with `lxc-destroy -n lxc -P ${HOME}/.capsule-shield/<app-id>` (or `lxc-destroy -n lxc -P ${CAPSULE_CACHE_DIR}/../.capsule-shield/<app-id>` if Capsule's cache directory had been re-defined through the `CAPSULE_CACHE_DIR` environment variable in the run that created the container).

 ## Additional Capsule manifest entries

 The following additional manifest entries and capsule options can be used to customize the container environment:

+  * `capsule.shield.lxc.destroyOnly` capsule option: if present or `true`, the container will be forcibly destroyed without re-creating and booting it afterwards.
   * `capsule.shield.lxc.privileged` capsule option: whether the container will be a privileged one or not; unprivileged containers build upon [Linux User Namespaces](https://lwn.net/Articles/531114/) and are safer (default: `false`).
   * `capsule.shield.jmx` capsule option: whether JMX will be proxied from the capsule parent process to the container (default: `true`).